Bonaire national football team

 The Bonaire national football team (Bonairiaans voetbalelftal; Selekshon Bonerianu di futbòl) is the national football team of the Caribbean island of Bonaire, a public body of the Netherlands.
 It is under the control of the Bonaire Football Federation.

-It became a member of the CFU and an associate member of CONCACAF on 19 April 2013. after which it became a full CONCACAF member on 10 June 2014 The team can participate in the CONCACAF Gold Cup and Caribbean Cup because of their membership in the confederation and sub-confederation.
+It became a member of the Caribbean Football Union and an associate member of CONCACAF on 19 April 2013, after which it became a full member on 10 June 2014.
+The team can participate in the CONCACAF Gold Cup and Caribbean Cup because of their membership in the confederation and sub-confederation.
 However, Bonaire is not a member of FIFA and therefore can not compete in the FIFA World Cup or other FIFA events.